kcctl/kcctl/README.md

 # kcctl -- A CLI for Apache Kafka Connect

-This project is a command-line client for https://kafka.apache.org/documentation/#connect[Kafka Connect].
+This project is a command-line client for [Kafka Connect](https://kafka.apache.org/documentation/#connect).
 Relying on the idioms and semantics of _kubectl_, it allows you to register and examine connectors, delete them, restart them, etc.

 ## Usage

-Display the help to learn about using _kcctl:
+Display the help to learn about using _kcctl_:

 ```shell script
 kcctl help